World News | US: Sikh-owned Indian Restaurant Vandalised in New Mexico | LatestLY

-Washington, Jun 24 (PTI) An Indian restaurant in the Sante Fe City of New Mexico, owned by a Sikh, was broken into and vandalised with hate messages scrawled on its walls, a media report said Tuesday.
+Washington, Jun 24 (PTI) An Indian restaurant owned by a Sikh in the Sante Fe city in the US state of New Mexico was broken into and vandalised with hate messages scrawled on its walls, according to a media report.

-The damage caused to India Palace restaurant is estimated to be worth USD 100,000, local Santa Fe Reporter said adding that the vandalisation is being investigated by local police and the FBI.
+The damage caused to India Palace restaurant is estimated to be worth USD 100,000, local Santa Fe Reporter newspaper reported on Tuesday.

-Sikh American Legal Defense and Education Fund (SALDEF) has condemned the incident.
+The vandalisation is being investigated by local police and the FBI, it said.

-“This kind of hate and violence is unacceptable and swift action must be taken to ensure the safety and security of all Americans,” said Kiran Kaur Gill SALDEF executive director.
+The Sikh American Legal Defence and Education Fund (SALDEF), a non-profit civil rights organisation, has condemned the incident.

 Also Read | 53 More People Test Positive For COVID-19 in Jharkhand: Live News Breaking & Coronavirus Updates on June 23, 2020.